Cingulara/openrmf-docs/README.md

 ## Description

-The OpenRMF tool is an advanced alternative to the [DISA STIGViewer.jar](https://iase.disa.mil/stigs/Pages/stig-viewing-guidance.aspx) and MS Excel hell we go through used for DoD STIG checklist files, RMF process information, and the like.
+The OpenRMF tool is an advanced alternative to the [DISA STIGViewer.jar](https://iase.disa.mil/stigs/Pages/stig-viewing-guidance.aspx) and MS Excel hell we go through used for DoD STIG checklist files, SCAP Scans, Nessus ACAS scans, RMF process information, and the like.
 It is necessary to capture and report on this information, please _do not_ mistake what I say for not agreeing with securing services.
 However, the DISA Java tool itself is horribly designed and not conducive to today's environment and use.
 And it is only part of the story.
 Their Java tool has been like this for a loooooonnnnnngggg time and I have wanted to make something better (IMO) for almost as long.
 So this tool here is the start!
 It is a way (currently) to view, report on, dive into, manage, and export your STIG checklists no matter which checklist you are referring to.
 All the .CKL files have a common format and htis reads and displays/manages that in a web front end using .NET Core APIs, MongoDB and NATS messaging.
 [View the history](https://www.cingulara.com/opensource.html) of this tool on our website.

-OpenRMF also is a single pane of glass for your DISA SCAP scans (to generate checklists), Nessus SCAP scans (Beta), Nessus patch scans (to track patch management), and compliance reporting for your systems going through the RMF process.
+OpenRMF also is a single pane of glass for your DISA SCAP scans (to generate checklists), Nessus SCAP scans, Nessus patch scans (to track patch management), and compliance reporting for your systems going through the RMF process.
 We know: the RMF process is manual and all inclusive!
 This tool helps to automate as much as possible on the managing and reporting of data so you can:
 1. Know your current Risk Profile
 2. Know your current status
 3. Know what is left to do